Jigar-Gadhia/luxe/README.md

 ### 🍏 iOS-Inspired "Peek & Pop" UI
 Experience 3D-touch-style interactions on the web.
 Hovering (or long-pressing on mobile) triggers a "Peek" state: the product card scales, gains a deep focal shadow, and subtly blurs the background to command full attention.

-### 🚁 Shared Element "Hero" Transitions
-Navigation feels weightless.
-Product images "fly" from their grid cards directly into their large hero positions on the detail page using synchronized `layoutId` animations, providing perfect spatial continuity.

 ### 🧪 Morphing Quantity Chips
 The interaction between discovery and shopping is fluid.
 Action buttons morph seamlessly into quantity controllers with spring-loaded physics, featuring vertical "slide-and-pop" animations for every count update.